ProTech254/flight_service/README.md

-# flight_service

 ## How to Run
-Requirements
+### Requirements

-Download and Install any local web server such as XAMPP/WAMP.
+1. Download and Install any local web server such as XAMPP/WAMP.
-Download the provided source code zip file. (download button is located below) Installation/Setup
+2. Download the provided source code zip file. (download button is located below) Installation/Setup

-Open your XAMPP/WAMP's Control Panel and start the Apache and MySQL.
+3.Open your XAMPP/WAMP's Control Panel and start the Apache and MySQL.
 Extract the downloaded source code zip file.
 If you are using XAMPP, copy the extracted source code folder and paste it into the XAMPP's "htdocs" directory.
 And If you are using WAMP, paste it into the "www" directory.
 Browse the PHPMyAdmin in a browser. i.e. http://localhost/phpmyadmin